shemers/azure-docs/articles/azure-monitor/platform/grafana-plugin.md

 2. Pick a name for the data source and select **Azure Monitor** as the type from the dropdown.

 3. Create a service principal - Grafana uses an Azure Active Directory service principal to connect to Azure Monitor APIs and collect data.
 You must create, or use an existing service principal, to manage access to your Azure resources.
-    * See [these instructions](../../azure-resource-manager/resource-group-create-service-principal-portal.md) to create a service principal.
+    * See [these instructions](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#register-an-application-with-azure-ad-and-create-a-service-principal) to create a service principal.
 Copy and save your tenant ID (Directory ID), client ID (Application ID) and client secret (Application key value).
-    * See [Assign application to role](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-create-service-principal-portal) to assign the Reader role to the Azure Active Directory application on the subscription, resource group or resource you want to monitor.
+    * See [Assign application to role](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#assign-a-role-to-the-application) to assign the Reader role to the Azure Active Directory application on the subscription, resource group or resource you want to monitor.
     The Log Analytics API requires the [Log Analytics Reader role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#log-analytics-reader), which includes the Reader role's permissions and adds to it.

 4. Provide the connection details to the APIs you'd like to use.
 You can connect to all or to some of them.
     * If you connect to both metrics and logs in Azure Monitor, you can reuse the same credentials by selecting **Same details as Azure Monitor API**.
     * When configuring the plugin, you can indicate which Azure Cloud you would like the plugin to monitor (Public, Azure US Government, Azure Germany, or Azure China).
-    * If you use Application Insights, you can also include your Application Insights API and application ID to collect Application Insights based metrics.
-For more information, see [Getting your API key and Application ID](https://dev.applicationinsights.io/documentation/Authorization/API-key-and-App-ID).

         > [!NOTE]
         > Some data source fields are named differently than their correlated Azure settings:
         > * Tenant ID is the Azure Directory ID